 First Canute prototype: three cell on one line, double size cells, multiline-capable, rotor-encoder, parallel stepper motor driven line, per half cell solenoid lock.

-Second Canute prototype: two cells over one line, normal size cells.
+Second Canute prototype: two cells by one line, normal size cells.

-Fourth Quixote prototype developed by third party: 32 cells over one line.
+Fourth Quixote prototype developed by third party: 32 cells by one line.

 Quixote indefinitely post-poned.